 The Illinois Department of Children and Family Services is the agency responsible for licensing Child Care Centers and Family Child Care Homes.
 Any Child Care Provider accepting payment through the Child Care Assistance Program (CCAP) must also complete federally mandated training.

 Licensed: A license means that the provider has met the State of Illinois standards for care in areas such as teacher to child ratio, educational qualifications, safety standards, capacity, and nutritional requirements.
+Licensed programs also have annual visits from licensing representatives.
 For more information on the licensing process visit the Department of Children and Family Services Sunshine website.

 Licensed-Exempt: A center or home may be exempt from licensing from the Illinois Department of Children and Family Services (DCFS) because of characteristics such as school-age only services, number of children in care, and school or religious affiliation.
+Licensed-exempt child care homes and centers receiving payment through the Child Care Assistance Program must complete annual trainings, including health and safety & CPR/First Aid, and participate in annual monitoring visits.
 Further information on facilities exempt for licensing can be found here.

 Licensed Child Care Centers